By : Gloucestershire FHS

 Covers the Period 19 May 1961 to 31 December 2013

 This is the CD version.
 You can find the download version here.

-This part of the Index does not contain the Residence Address or any Stillbirths that may have been entered during this period to maintain confidentially but these details may be obtained from the address below.
-Crematorium Office, Coney Hill Road, Gloucester GL4 4PA, need to be contacted.
+This part of the Index does not contain the residential Address or any Stillbirths that may have been entered during this period to maintain confidentiality but these are available from the Crematorium Office, Coney Hill Road, Gloucester GL4 4PA,.
 They will look up the location of one Grave Number free of charge but for any extra searches, a charge is levied.